Guardians vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Zack Wheeler (7-4) will make his 20th start of the season.
+- The Phillies' Aaron Nola (9-6) will make his 21st start of the season.

-- Wheeler has pitched five or more innings in seven straight games and will look to extend that streak.
+- He has earned a quality start 10 times in 20 starts this season.

+- Nola has 19 starts in a row of five innings or more.

-- He has four appearances with no earned runs allowed in 19 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent